-What is a bearing and why do they exist?
+What are machine tool bearings and why do they exist?
 Bearings are made of various materials, including steel, plastic, ceramic, bronze or other exotic compounds.
-A bearing's chief responsibilities are:

 - To reduce friction